×

 Costa Rica has two primary seasons:

 We love September and October, as do many of our returning guests.
-During this time, you’ll experience south-southwest (SSW) swells, typically blue skies during the day, water temperatures around 78°F, and outside temperatures ranging from 82–88°F, often capped off with a beautiful, refreshing rain shower just before nightfall.
-The jungle is also at its most vibrant and green during these months, making it an especially picturesque time to visit.
+During this time, you’ll experience south-southwest (SSW) swells, typically blue skies during the day, water temperatures around 78°F, and outside temperatures ranging from 82–88°F, often capped off with a beautiful rain shower before nightfall.
+The evening storms that roll in over the Pacific can be genuinely spectacular — watching lightning over the ocean while having dinner is something guests remember long after they leave.

 It’s important to note that Costa Rica has over 1,000 microclimates, meaning the weather can vary dramatically just 15–20 minutes apart.
-For example, in surf-rich regions like the Southern Zone, we may start the day at one break, only to find ideal conditions just a short drive up or down the coast.
-The weather and wave variability work in your favor here, flexibility leads to adventure.
+Inland areas and the northern coast tend to get more rain during the green season than the central and south Pacific.
+In surf-rich regions like our area around Dominical, we may start the day at one break, only to find ideal conditions a short drive up or down the coast.
+The variability works in your favor — flexibility leads to adventure.

 Visa & Entry Requirements

-Check with the Costa Rican embassy or your country’s travel regulations for any updated requirements.
+Always check with the Costa Rican immigration authority or your country’s travel advisories for the most current requirements before traveling.

 Getting Around Costa Rica